 ROUTINE USES OF RECORDS MAINTAINED IN THE SYSTEM, INCLUDING CATEGORIES OF USERS AND THE PURPOSES OF SUCH USES:

-The records and information in this system that are relevant and necessary may be used to disclose pertinent information to states, Workforce Investment Boards, and other DOL-funded grantees as necessary to enforce ETA rules and regulations; and other uses noted in the prefatory statement.
+The records and information in this system that are relevant and necessary may be used to disclose pertinent information to states, Workforce Development Boards, and other DOL-funded grantees as necessary to enforce ETA rules and regulations; and other uses noted in the prefatory statement.

 DISCLOSURE TO CONSUMER REPORTING AGENCIES:

 POLICIES AND PRACTICES FOR STORING, RETRIEVING, ACCESSING, RETAINING, AND DISPOSING OF RECORDS IN THE SYSTEM: